espocrm/documentation/docs/administration/bpm-configuration.md

 ## Multi-instance sub-process limit

-The max number of sub-process instances (within a multi-instance sub-process) is defined by the config parameter `bpmnMaxSubProcessInstanceCount`.
+The max number of sub-process instances (within a multi-instance sub-process) is defined by the config parameter `bpmnSubProcessInstanceMaxCount`.
 The default value is `20`.